faustovaz/mici-admin/README.md

 # MiCi-Admin
-## Small webapp for small beauty shop admin
+## WEB app for small beauty shop admin

 Powered by SpringBoot, Thymeleaf, Bootstrap and SQLite.